 22. Make cakes.
-Your toddler will love stirring the mixture and make sure you tell everyone very loudly what a great help she's been!
+Your toddler will love stirring the mixture and make sure you tell everyone very loudly what a great help they've been!

-23. Give her dried pasta, a sieve, bowl and plastic jug.
+23. Give your toddler dried pasta, a sieve, bowl and plastic jug.

 24. Have a dolls' tea party.
 Use a picnic rug and real food.

 25. Make a mask.
 Draw an animal's face on card and cut holes for eyes.
 Cut out some ears and stick them on the top.
-Let her colour it, then attach a straw so she can hold it in front of her.
+Let your tot colour it, then attach a straw so they can hold it in front of themself.

 26. Save the packaging.
 If anyone in your family gets given a large present, keep the box.
 It's true that at this age, they are often more fun to play with than the gift inside.

 27. When you go to the shops, make a trip to see something around town that they'll love.
 Whether it's a fancy window display or some squirrels in a park, the slight detour is bound to keep them happy and keep them while you do your shopping.

 28. Paint a butterfly.
 Fold a piece of paper in half, then open it out again.
 Paint one side of the fold, then close it up again.
 Open it up to reveal your butterfly pattern.